5 Springdale Public Schools custodians test positive for coronavirus

 ”CDC and Arkansas Department of Health guidelines are being followed and appropriate quarantining has been initiated,“ Schaeffer said.

-When asked if others they’ve come in contact with we’re notified, Schaeffer said, “when someone tests positive the information is given to the Arkansas Department of Health.
+When asked if others they’ve come in contact with were notified, Schaeffer said, “when someone tests positive the information is given to the Arkansas Department of Health.
 They take it from there.”

 The identities of those who tested positive are not known at this time.